-A consent decree was signed by U. S. Steel, the U.S EPA and the U.S. Department of Justice and filed with the United States District Court for the Northern District of Alabama (United States of America v.
+A consent decree was signed by U. S. Steel, the U.S. EPA and the U.S. Department of Justice and filed with the United States District Court for the Northern District of Alabama (United States of America v.
 USX Corporation) in December 1997.
-In accordance with the consent decree, U. S. Steel initiated an RCRA corrective action program at the Fairfield Works facility.
-The Alabama Department of Environmental Management, with the approval of the U.S. EPA, assumed primary responsibility for regulation and oversight of the RCRA corrective action program at Fairfield Works.
-While work continues on different aspects of the program, there has been no material change in the status of the project during the three months ended March 31, 2023.
-In total, the accrued liability for remaining work under the Corrective Action Program, was approximately \$287,000 as of March 31, 2023.
-Significant additional costs associated with this site are possible and are referenced in Note 21 to the Condensed Consolidated Financial Statements "Contingencies and Commitments - Environmental Matters - Remediation Projects - Projects with Ongoing Study and Scope Development."
+In accordance with the consent decree, U. S. Steel initiated a RCRA corrective action program at the Fairfield Works facility.
+The Alabama Department of Environmental Management (ADEM), with the approval of the U.S. EPA, assumed primary responsibility for regulation and oversight of the RCRA corrective action program at Fairfield Works.
+Corrective Measure Implementation Plans (CMIPs) have been submitted to and approved by ADEM for the last two areas on site where impacts to soil and sediments are required to be addressed.
+Plans are being finalized for contracting the work required under the CMIPs.
+U. S. Steel has an accrued liability of approximately \$8 million as of March 31, 2025 for the estimated remaining costs of remediation at the site.